 Experts say the issue often comes down to implicit bias.

-Black women die in childbirth at 2.5x the rate of white women.
+Black women have higher mortality rates when going through childbirth compared to white women.
 Other studies show that black, American Indian, and Alaska Native women over 30 years old are four to five times more likely to die during pregnancy than white women.
 According to the CDC, the pregnancy-related mortality ratio for black women with at least a college degree is 5.2 times that of white women.

 These disparities are often due to lack of access to prenatal care, long wait times, and lack of trust between providers and their patients.